By CPA Global News ‑ July 18, 2019

 “Moving from New York to Australia was the one time I moved for love,” says Doris.
 Relocating to a country she had never visited before, Doris found herself on the other side of the world with few contacts or real knowledge of the Australian market.

 “It took me more than a year to re-establish myself,” she adds.
-“I realised early-on that Australian companies tended to pigeonhole their people, but I knew I wanted to be in a job that allowed me to leverage my diverse experience and truly add value.
+“I realized early-on that Australian companies tended to pigeonhole their people, but I knew I wanted to be in a job that allowed me to leverage my diverse experience and truly add value.
 I had to look at what I liked to do and just go ahead and do it.”

 After spending time further developing her own patent algorithms and approaches, in 2010 Doris founded Ambercite – a set of tools that would transform patent discovery.
-With her background in the application of advanced social network analytics, Doris realised the same principles could be applied to disrupt the status quo of patent search and analysis, vastly improving patent quality.
+With her background in the application of advanced social network analytics, Doris realized the same principles could be applied to disrupt the status quo of patent search and analysis, vastly improving patent quality.

 “Being in the IP industry just fits my personality.
 If you develop a new product, approach or business model, one person can make a real impact and shape how the industry does things.
 Creating a new product that could have a broader impact satisfied my creative side and the chance of driving new scientific discoveries was completely fascinating.”